 Step 4: If the grievance is not settled at Step 3, the Association may pursue the grievance further by filing a written notice of intent to arbitrate the grievance with the City Manager within 14 calendar days of the date the decision of the City Manager is received, not including the day of receipt.
-The parties shall request a list of nine (9) Oregon/ Washington arbitrators from the Employment Relations Board.
-If the parties cannot mutually agree to an arbitrator, they will alternately strike names and the last one will be the arbitrator
+For grievances not involving discipline of a sworn officer, the parties shall request a list of nine (9) Oregon/ Washington arbitrators from the Employment Relations Board.
+If the parties cannot mutually agree to an arbitrator, they will alternately strike names and the last one will be the arbitrator.
+For grievances involving discipline of a sworn officer and within 14 calendar days from the written notice to the City of the Association's intent to arbitrate a grievance involving discipline of a sworn officer, the Association will request and select an arbitrator from the Employment Relations Board consistent with ORS 243.808 and ERB rule.

 Section 4.
 The arbitrator shall set a hearing date and shall render a decision within thirty (30) calendar days after the conclusion of the hearing.
 The power of the arbitrator shall be limited to interpreting this Agreement, determining if it has been violated, and to resolve the grievance within the terms of this Agreement.
 The arbitrator has no authority to add to, delete from, amend, or modify any terms of this Agreement or make a finding in violation of law.
+For grievances involving discipline imposed on a sworn officer a defined in Article 9, the arbitrator is bound to the just cause standards defined in Article 9 and as set forth in ORS 243.808 through 243.812 and applicable law.
 The decision of the arbitrator shall be final and binding on both parties.
 Each party shall be responsible for costs of presenting its own case to arbitration.
 The losing party, as determined by the Arbitrator, shall be responsible for the arbitrator's fee and expenses.

 Section 5.
 If at any step of the grievance procedure the grievant fails to comply with the time limits or procedures set forth in this Article, the grievance shall be deemed abandoned and non-arbitrable.
 If at any step of the grievance procedures the City fails to issue a response within the time limits set forth in this Article, the grievance will be advanced to the next step.
 Processing of the grievance and the time limits referred to in this Article may be waived or extended by mutual agreement in writing.
-In the event the parties dispute timeline issues for matters submitted to arbitration, the arbiter will be limited to hear the timeliness arguments first, including any closing summation by the parties.
+In the event the parties dispute timeline issues for matters submitted to arbitration, the arbitre will be limited to hear the timeliness arguments first, including any closing summation by the parties.
 The arbitrator will then rule from the bench on the timeliness issue.